hurbcom/challenge-charlie/README.md

 - Objects created by the factory are singletons by default
 - Backend repositories are using decorator pattern to add the caching behaviour without change the actual code
 - Dependency injections are being made trough interface contracts to avoid unnecessary coupling
-- Classes have just one method keeping their responsabilities unique
+- Classes have just one method keeping their responsibilities unique

 #### Use of decorator, factory, dependency injection and singleton all in one place
 ![Patterns example](/docs/patterns-example.png)